-The Carbon Underground 200TM list was created by Fossil Free Indexes - founded by Columbia alumnus, adjunct associate research scientist at the Lamont-Doherty Earth Observatory, and financial services professional Stuart Braman, Ph.D. lxiv
+The Carbon Underground 200TM list was created by Fossil Free Indexes - founded by Columbia alumnus, adjunct associate research scientist at the Lamont-Doherty Earth Observatory, and financial services professional Stuart Braman, Ph.D.lxiv

 The list identifies the top 100 public coal companies and the top 100 public oil and gas companies globally ranked by the potential carbon emissions content of their reported reserves.
-Fossil Free Indexes have assessed that "the reserves of these companies total 555 gigatons (Gt) of potential CO2 emissions, almost five times more than [their proportion of the carbon budget that] can be burned for the world to have an 80% chance of limiting global temperature rise to 2°C (3.6° F)." living the companies total 555 gigatons (Gt) of potential CO2 emissions, almost five times more than [their proportion of the carbon budget that] can be
+Fossil Free Indexes have assessed that "the reserves of these companies total 555 gigatons (Gt) of potential CO2 emissions, almost five times more than [their proportion of the carbon budget that] can be burned for the world to have an 80% chance of limiting global temperature rise to $2^{\circ}C$ (3.6° F)."

-Our campaign's focus on divesting from the Carbon Underground 200^{TM} list is echoed by hundreds of fossil fuel divestment campaigns around the globe.
+Our campaign's focus on divesting from the Carbon Underground 200TM list is echoed by hundreds of fossil fuel divestment campaigns around the globe.
 Using a list of pre-selected companies to define the "fossil fuel industry" makes the task of divestment clearer for fund managers.

 Some institutions have recently committed to divesting from the coal industry, including Stanford and Norway's sovereign wealth fund.
-Divesting from coal is clearly important; coal is the most carbon-intensive fossil fuel and the industry is undergoing structural decline. lxvi
+Divesting from coal is clearly important; coal is the most carbon-intensive fossil fuel and the industry is undergoing structural decline.lxvi

-However, the science makes it clear that an end to coal would not keep us within 2°C of warming - we must leave the majority of all fossil fuel reserves in the ground if we are to ensure a stable climate system.
+However, the science makes it clear that an end to coal would not keep us within $2^{\circ}C$ of warming - we must leave the majority of all fossil fuel reserves in the ground if we are to ensure a stable climate system.
 Divesting from coal sends the wrong message about the change that we need.